 The Queen's Gambit Accepted: 1.d4 d5 2.c4...
 Nf6 arises after 1.d4 d5 2.c4 dxc4 3.Nf3 Nf6 and falls under ECO code D23.
-Black develops and prevents White from establishing a pawn center with e4.
-With 16,996 games in the master database, it is a well-established opening choice.
+By playing 3...Nf6, Black brings a piece into the game while simultaneously blocking White's ambition to build a broad pawn center with e4.
+With 2.9 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players